-Looking For a New Cadillac CTS-V Coupe in your area?
+Looking for a Used CTS-V Coupe in your area?

 Have you driven a 2013 Cadillac CTS-V Coupe?

 2013 Cadillac CTS-V Coupe Overview

 The high-performance Cadillac CTS-V Coupe enters its third year of production with only minor updating.
 New features include a Glacier Blue Metallic exterior color and updated 2-piece front brake rotors, designed for lighter weight and longer life, thanks to their improved ability to dissipate heat.
 The CTV-Coupe remains otherwise unchanged for 2013.

 The V8-powered CTS-V occupies rarified air in GM's lineup, competing in a top-of-the-line high-performance category populated by only a few distinctive V8-powered vehicles, including the BMW M5, the Audi S6, the Jaguar XJ, the Lexus IS F and the Mercedes-Benz E63 AMG sedan.
 All feature some type of twin-turbo or supercharged V8 engine, and all push horsepower into the stratosphere, in an era when automakers worldwide are generally downgrading V8s to lighter-weight, more powerful and more fuel-efficient V6s.

 In head-to-head match-ups, the CTS-V doesn't always dominate its V8-powered competitors, but it definitely stays in the race, thanks in part to its beefy 6.2-liter, supercharged V8 engine, which is based on the engine that drives the Corvette ZR1.
 Certainly that's a powerful pedigree, and the big V8 doesn't disappoint, pumping out an impressive 556 hp and an equally poppy 551 lb-ft of torque.
 That makes it the most powerful engine in Cadillac's history, the automaker notes.